Fbullman/School_District_Analysis/README.md

 In the district summary, the average math score was reduced from 79.0 to 78.9.
 The average reading score of Thomas High School increased by 0.1.
 After rounding, it increased from 83.8 to 83.9.
 The average math score at Thomas High School dropped from 83.41 to 83.35.
-The percent of students passing overall (both math and reading) at Thomas High School dropped from 90.9% to 90.6%.
+The percent of students passing overall (both math and reading) at Thomas High School dropped from 90.9% to 65.2%.
-About
-Module 4